-19 The Academy will operate a waiting list (sometimes called an oversubscription list) until 31 December each year for all unsuccessful applicants for each year group in which the Academy provides education.
-A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.

-20 The waiting list for the normal intake to Year 7 at the start of the school year is managed by Leicestershire local authority's School Admissions Team from 1 March until 31 December each year.
-If we refuse a place at the academy during this period, your child is automatically placed on the waiting list, unless your child has been offered a place in a higher preference school.
-After the beginning of September each year, the waiting list is managed by the academy.

-21 When places become available the academy will allocate the places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+- The Academy will operate a waiting list (sometimes called an oversubscription list) until 31 December each year for all unsuccessful applicants for each year group in which the Academy provides education.
+A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above. - The waiting list for the normal intake to Year 7 at the start of the school year is managed by Leicestershire local authority's School Admissions Team from 1 March until the 31 December each year.
+If we refuse a place at the academy during this period, your child is automatically placed on the waiting list, unless your child has been offered a place in a higher preference school. - When places become available the academy will allocate the places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
 Children can move up or down the waiting list because the list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
 You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list.